 The brothers have a famous whole-lamb-recipe from Xinjiang from the father in law and they use it now to make their chicken.
 It also includes a delicious sauce.
 Too bad it was already sold out for the day when I visited the place.
 Their lamb is very tender.
 They receive lamb meat from the butcher farm, so it is extra fresh, since it hasn’t been cooled for a very long time.
 And it is cheaper, 6 euro per kilo!

 You can find their menu on their Facebook.
 I believe they removed the sushi from the old menu.
-I went there for a second time (February 2017) and the menu didn’t have the sushi anymore.
-Only the Xinjiang dishes.
+I went there for a second time (February 2017) and the menu didn’t have the sushi anymore, only the Xinjiang dishes.

-Price is about € 26 p.p including drinks.
+The price was about € 26 p.p including drinks.
 I ate with 5 persons and we paid € 130,- and we still had leftovers.
 They don’t serve alcohol there.

 Second visit experiences (Feb 2017)

 We ordered a lot of the same dishes as last time, because they were nice.
 A new one was the eggplant.
 Eggplant has always been a favorite dish of ours, red hot burned eggplant (红烧茄子).
 It tasted nice and spicy.
-Wish there was more eggplant, because we finished it very fast.
+I wished there was more eggplant, because we finished it very fast.